-We began incorporating workplace yoga into our office routine several months ago with hour-long lessons led in office by professional yoga instructors.
-The positive effect it has on our employees’ focus, productivity and stress levels was immediate.
-These yogic practices have since developed into a crucial part of our company culture, even for employees (like myself!) who had never so much as stepped foot on a yoga mat before.
+We began incorporating workplace yoga into our office routine several months ago with hour-long lessons led in the office by professional yoga instructors.
+The positive effect it has on our employees’ focus, productivity, and stress levels were immediate.
+These yogic practices have since developed into a crucial part of our company culture, even for employees (like myself!) who had never so much as a stepped foot on a yoga mat before.

 What are some of the benefits workplace yoga can have on your business, and how you can incorporate it into your own company culture?

 Including yoga as a wellness option in our office has without a doubt been a positive experience, but don’t take our word for it!
 One might expect their employees to feel tired or distracted if their day was disrupted by exercise, but research showed the opposite to be true.

 A study done by the University of Bristol observed the effects of midday workouts on 200 employees at an IT firm.
 Their research showed:

 Why It’s Good For Business

 We love sharing photos from our workplace yoga sessions, and it’s not just because it makes for a great social media moment!
 Yoga has become an integral part of our company culture, but the impact it has had on the motivation and productivity in our office has been astronomical.
 Here are some of the benefits yoga can have within your office: